Same parsing tech Fortune 500 ATS systems use

 Why ATS compatibility matters for data scientists

-ATS filters screen resumes before any reviewer sees them.
-Describing ML work without naming frameworks, methods, or tools in exact terms will score below the threshold.
+Describing ML work without naming frameworks, methods, or tools in exact terms will score below the ATS threshold before any reviewer sees your file.

-Academic CV format does not translate to industry ATS
+Academic CV headers do not translate to industry ATS

-Academic CVs use headings that most ATS parsers do not recognize.
-Converting to industry format while preserving research context is essential for roles at tech companies and AI labs.
+Convert to industry format while preserving research context.
+This is essential for roles at tech companies and AI labs.

 FAQs